ashishchauhan99/docker/README.md

 4. We can just download the image and use command 'docker run <IMAGE NAME>'
 5. docker run <IMAGE NAME>: is a shortcut for commands 'docker container create', 'docker container start'
 6. running 'docker run <IMAGE NAME>' multiple times will creates multiple containers
+7. in a docker image a process must be running otherwise it will exit immidietly that is why when we run _docker run ubunut_ it will exited immidietly

 - in hypervisor multiple os can be ran even though they do not share the same os kernal, however in Docker multiple container can be run in parellel only when they are based on the same kernal